pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 {{< /tabsection >}}

 ##### d) Using a ConfigParams object
-Also, we can create a ConfigParams object and use the fromConfig() method.
+Also, we can create a ConfigParams object and use the fromConfig() method and the fromConfig() method.
 In this case, we need to use a section named credential, which will include our parameters and their values, and add the ConfigParams object as an input to that method.
 The syntax for the parameters is as follows:

 credential.parameter_name